mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Note that this is only relevant to the development environment since we won't be using Ember CLI to serve our app on production.

 Once we deploy our app, we'll have to configure our server to set its own CSP header.
 This addon is just to keep us thinking about CSP so we don't forget to set it up.

+We want to have it all set up right so that if someone manages to inject some JS on your site, this prevents their script from being able to connect to some random server.

 #### Cross-Origin Resource Sharing